thenikso/proma/README.md

 - need a way to change imports/other props of proma files (maybe later)
 - preview of current file
 - hold a preview to use it in a different file (ie: hold html preview to drag drop refs in proma script)
+- _NEW_ redesign compiler to use a default builder class for a node so that we can create subclasses of that for things like events to be build in a different way